gansm/finalcut/doc/event-processing.md

 Using a timer event
 -------------------

-The following example starts a periodic timer that triggers an `FTimerEvent()` every 100 ms. The virtual method `onTimer()` is then called each time in the same dialog object.
+The following example starts a periodic timer that triggers an `FTimerEvent()` every 100 milliseconds.
+Then, the virtual method `onTimer()` is repeatedly called within the same dialog.

 **File:** *timer.cpp*
 ```cpp